tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 ```

 Optics generalize this pattern.
-Intuitively, while `Lens`es focus on a single value, `Prism`s focus on zero or one value and `Traversal`s focus on zero, one or multiple values.
+Intuitively, while `Lens`es generalize the notion of a field, `Prism`s generalize the notion of a constructor and `Traversal`s generalize both to to an arbitrary number of values.

 Lenses, and optics in general, compose extremely well.
 For example, if we also had a `User` record containing an `address` field of type `Address`, we could easily access and modify the `street` field of the address.